MooersLab/latextips/README.md

 - [Plain text](https://wiki2.org/en/Plain_text) Why not?
 It's simple.
 It is the place to start when breaking free from the grip of word processors.
 - [Markdown](https://wiki2.org/en/Markdown) (and all of its variants: even R Markdown and [bookdown](https://bookdown.org/)) are great for simple documents.
 The rendered PDFs are beautiful.
 It is a great starter language for working with markup documents.
 However, it does not support the automatic generation of indices.
 - [ReStructuredTexT](https://wiki2.org/en/ReStructuredText) may be the next step up in sophistication, but it was designed to help Python developers document their code.
 It does a good job of meeting that need, but it is also quite limited as a result.
 - [Asciidoc](https://wiki2.org/en/AsciiDoc) is a step closer to LaTeX.
-However, it imports rendered PNG files of equations that do not look very sharp after inclusion in PDFs.
+However, it imports rendered PNG files of equations that look less sharp after inclusion in PDFs.
 It, too, fails to generate indices.
-You can create an index if you export the document to [DocBook](https://docbook.org/), which uses XML.
+If you export the document to [DocBook](https://docbook.org/), which uses XML, you can create an index.
 - [Org-mode](https://orgmode.org/) is a compelling markup language with added features for time and knowledge management.
 You can work in org mode all day.
 It is a very complete work environment.
 However, org files are translated to LaTeX upon export to PDF.
 Org recognizes most LaTeX markup.
 You must still learn some LaTeX to get the most out of document generation with org-mode.
 Here are some templates for a [generic manuscript](https://github.com/MooersLab/manuscriptInOrg) and a [writing log](https://github.com/MooersLab/writingLogTemplateInOrg) to keep track of your progress and plans for your writing project.
-- HTML is great for making web pages.
-You can also use it to generate documents.
-Knowledge of HTML is useful when you encounter the limitations of GitHub Markdown.
+- HTML is great for making web pages and generating documents.
+Knowing HTML is useful when you encounter the limitations of GitHub Markdown.

 I have experience with all of the above.
 I edit org-mode, markdown, plain text, and HTML daily and ReStructuredTexT once a year.